At the end of Chickadee Road sits a magical place called Camp Chickadee.

 You will receive a confirmation email when you check out; be sure to look in promotions folders or spam if you don't see it.
 At the beginning of June, we'll send out a final camp supply list, and then, you'll receive another email from us a few days before we start, and then Camp Chickadee will officially open June 25.

-Scholarships: This summer, we’re offering 5 scholarship spots for single moms to attend Camp Chickadee.
+Scholarships: UPDATE: All of our scholarships have been filled at this time.
+This summer, we’re offering 5 scholarship spots for single moms to attend Camp Chickadee.
 To get more info and our short application, just send over an email to chickadeeroad at gmail dot com.
 If you’d like to help us sponsor additional spots, you can purchase the “Buy a Friend Discount” and then write in the notes that you’d like to help us provide another scholarship for another camper.
 This means you'd get one spot for you and your "friend" spot would become an additional scholarship.
 If you have questions, just get in touch.

 A little more about your head counselors:

 Collaborating in some form or another since 2009, Kelly and Liz are so excited to be back at Chickadee Road!
 We think of it as a bit of a creative clubhouse - where you can just show up as you, no secret handshake required.
 And we're so excited to open the doors of Camp Chickadee this summer.

 Kelly Barton is an artist and graphic designer living in the middle.
 One of her favorite things is teaching people to find their creative jam and then adoring their shining faces when they realize that they are really artists!
 She attended "family camp" many summers and still holds those moments close because at the end of the day, there really isn't anything better than an ice cold nehi and floating along the lily pads in a canoe.
 Her summer loves are: windows wide open, trips to the farmers market for farm fresh eggs and honey, peonies and a her favorite playlist.

 Kelly shares much of her art and life on Instagram.